 Since Republicans took control of the House in 2022, Congress has seen a marked shift towards anti-ESG initiatives.
-In February 2023, Chairman of the Financial Services Committee Patrick McHenry announced the formation of a Republican working group to "combat the threat to our capital markets posed by those on the far-left pushing environment, social, and governance proposals".
-The working group's threefold mandate includes "rein[ing] in the SEC's regulatory overreach", "reinforc[ing] the materiality standard as a pillar of our disclosure regime" and "hold[ing] to account market participants who misuse the proxy process or their outsized influence to impose ideological preferences in ways that circumvent democratic lawmaking".
-Moreover, in a February 2023 letter to SEC Chair Gensler, Chairman McHenry and two other Republican Committee members demanded information on the SEC proposed climate disclosure rule for investors, which they alleged "exceeds the SEC's mission, expertise, and authority and, if finalised in any form, will unnecessarily harm consumers, workers, and the U.S. economy".
-The authors alleged that, under Chair Gensler's leadership, the "SEC has shifted away from its principles-based disclosure regime to a partisan, activist, and prescriptive approach" with an impermissible "climate agenda".
+In February 2023, Chairman of the House Financial Services Committee Patrick McHenry announced the formation of a Republican working group to "combat the threat to our capital markets posed by those on the far-left pushing environment, social, and governance proposals".97 The working group's threefold mandate includes "rein[ing] in the SEC's regulatory overreach", "reinforc[ing] the materiality standard as a pillar of our disclosure regime" and "hold[ing] to account market participants who misuse the proxy process or their outsized influence to impose ideological preferences in ways that circumvent democratic law making".98 Moreover, in a February 2023 letter to SEC Chair Gensler, Chairman McHenry and two other Republican Committee members demanded information on the SEC's proposed climate disclosure rule for investors; they alleged the rule "exceeds the SEC's mission, expertise, and authority and, if finalized in any form, will unnecessarily harm consumers, workers, and the U.S. economy".99 The authors alleged that, under Chair Gensler's leadership, the "SEC has shifted away from its principles-based disclosure regime to a partisan, activist, and prescriptive approach" with an impermissible "climate agenda".100 In July 2023, Republicans on the House Financial Services Committee introduced four anti-ESG bills.
+For example, the Business Over Activists Act argues the SEC does not have the authority to regulate shareholder proposals, while the Protecting Americans' Retirement Savings from Politics Act allows companies to exclude environmental, social and political shareholder proposals.101 Additionally, in September 2023, the House Education and Workforce Committee passed an additional four measures meant to restrict "investment advisers and financial institutions from considering ESG factors in retirement-investment advice".
 Despite the promised legal challenges from House Republicans, further SEC regulations on ESG disclosures are likely forthcoming.
-The then-Acting Chair Allison Lee directed the Division of Corporate Finance to "enhance its focus on climate-related disclosure in public company filings", with the ultimate aim of revising the Commission's 2010 Climate Change Guidance.82 Towards that revision, the SEC solicited input from the public83 and received over 5,000 comments.84 In March 2021, the SEC launched a Climate and ESG Task Force in the Enforcement Division with a mandate to "identify any material gaps or misstatements in issuers' disclosure of climate risks under existing rules";85 the Division of Examinations also announced climate-related risks as one of its 2021 examination priorities.86 On 7 July 2021, the SEC's Asset Management Advisory Committee adopted recommendations to the SEC regarding disclosures of material ESG matters by issuers and ESG investment product disclosures.87 Looking ahead, the current SEC Chair Gary Gensler's agenda includes a commitment to expanding ESG disclosures.88
+The then-Acting Chair Allison Lee directed the Division of Corporate Finance to "enhance its focus on climate-related disclosure in public company filings", with the ultimate aim of revising the Commission's 2010 Climate Change Guidance.
+103 Towards that revision, the SEC solicited input from the public104 and received over 5,000 comments.105 In March 2021, the SEC launched a Climate and ESG Task Force in the Enforcement Division with a mandate to "identify any material gaps or misstatements in issuers' disclosure of climate risks under existing rules";106 the Division of Examinations also announced climate-related risks as one of its 2021 examination priorities.107 On 7 July 2021, the SEC's Asset Management Advisory Committee adopted recommendations to the SEC regarding disclosures of material ESG matters by issuers and ESG investment product disclosures.108 Looking ahead, the current SEC Chair Gary Gensler's agenda includes a commitment to expanding ESG disclosures.
+109